chynphie/passop_mongo/README.md

 - Monte Carlo simulation to estimate brute-force compromise probability
 - OAuth2 integration for third-party login (e.g., Google)
 - Multi-device synchronization and biometric login

-## 🧠 Inspiration
-This project was built to explore real-world secure storage systems and apply coursework in:
-- Cryptography
-- -Combinatorics
-- Probability and simulation
-- Full-stack web development